 Academic Notice.
-Freshmen students, 30 or fewer semester hours, with a retention GPA of 1.7 to less than 2.0 will be placed on academic notice and may be required to participate in special academic support activities as a condition of continued enrollment.
+Freshmen students with 30 or fewer semester hours or a retention GPA of 1.7 to less than 2.0 will be placed on academic notice.
 Academic notice is not recorded on the transcript.

 Academic Probation.
 A student who fails to meet the retention standards will be placed on academic probation and will remain on probation until the applicable retention standard is met or he/she is placed on academic suspension.
 Students on academic probation may be required to participate in special academic support activities as a condition of continued enrollment.
 Academic probation is recorded on the transcript.